South Dakota Highway 471: Route description

 SD 471 begins at a junction with SD 71 in the Oglala National Grassland.
 The highway travels northwest through the community of Rumford before turning west and passing through Provo.
 Here, SD 471 veers north and enters the city of Edgemont as 3rd Street before turning into 2nd Avenue.
 The designation continues west onto A Street, passing through Edgemont before briefly turning north on 6th Avenue to terminate at US 18.

+The section of SD 471 between SD 71 and east of Provo is a gravel road.

 Legal description

 The legal description of SD 471 has been codified by the South Dakota Legislature:

 31-4-244.
 State Highway 471 from State Highway 71 to U.S. Highway 18.
 The state trunk highway system includes the following in Fall River County:

 From a point on State Highway 71 north of Ardmore near the southeast corner of section eight, township eleven south, range four east, thence northwest via Edgemont to a point on U.S. Highway 18 in Edgemont in the southwest quarter of section thirty-six, township eight south, range two east.